openstack-archive/distil/README.md

 ## What

-Artifice is a layer sitting on top of Ceilometer to provide easy interactions with ERP systems, by exposing a configurable interface for turning Ceilometer data into a single billable line item.
+Artifice is a prototype of a data aggregation and billing generation layer, intended to tightly couple with the Openstack-Ceilometer project.

+The Artifice layer is intended to store computed values for a known date range, and provide an easy, consistent API for injecting billing information into arbitrary ERP systems; from CSV through OpenERP.
+Time-series data for a given time period, a month, is compressed into a single billable item for that month, based on datacenter-based rates information.

-Artifice provides hooks to integrate with arbitrary ERP systems, by not imposing logic beyond the concept of a dated invoice that covers a given range.
+By not imposing logic beyond the concept of a dated invoice that covers a given range, Artifice tries to be unopinionated on how ERP must be handled.

 What the ranges are, and how Ceilometer data is aggregated is intended to be configurable.

-Artifice enforces its own rigid postgresql-backed data store, used to store what data has been billed, and for what time range.
-This is used by Artifice to add prevention of repeated billing of a range of data.
+Artifice enforces its own rigid Postgresql-backed data store, used to store what data has been billed, and for what time range.
+This is used to prevent repeated billing of a range of data.

 The Artifice data store will prevent overlapping bills for a given tenant and resource ever being stored, while still allowing for regeneration of a given invoice statement.

 ## Requirements:

 Artifice requires:
-  * Postgresql 9.1 or greater.
+  * Postgresql >= 9.1.
   * Python >=2.7.5, <3.0
   * Python modules:
     * pyaml
     * mock
     * requests
     *
-  * OpenStack Grizzly or greater
+  * OpenStack Grizzly. *currently untested with Havana*
   * Openstack-Keystone
   * Openstack-Ceilometer

-## Installation

-Installing Artifice is as simple as:
-    dpkg -i openstack-artifice-<version>.deb

-The library will be installed to /opt/stack/artifice, and the command-line tool 'artifice' will be added to the path.

 ## Configuration